Child Friendly Leeds

 Political responsibility for the children’s services agenda is a very broad role, so the Executive Member in Leeds receives a range of support to carry out the role effectively.

-Councillor Venner regularly meets with the Director of Children’s Services, Julie Longworth, and the Children’s Services Senior Leadership Team.
+Councillor Hayden regularly meets with the Director of Children’s Services, Julie Longworth, and the Children’s Services Senior Leadership Team.
 This helps the Executive Member to stay informed about issues across services.
 Timely briefings on other specific issues within the remit are provided by other officers.

 The Executive Member always welcomes information about positive activities and developments across the service and opportunities to get ‘out and about’ to see work in action.